 Make Goals You Actually Care About

 If early retirement doesn’t interest you, then making a goal to retire early isn’t going to do you any good.

 Think (I mean REALLY ponder) about setting personal goals.
 Make sure your goals are something you are interested in and care about.

 They don’t have to be huge goals.
 Simple goals are still worthwhile!
 Last year one of my goals was to clean out my inbox (it was over 4,000 deep).
 That might not matter to most of my friends but I was having a hard time focusing each day worrying that I was missing an important email in my inbox because it wasn’t sorted properly.

 I set a goal to clean out 50 emails and it took months to accomplish the goal.
 I’ve had a zero inbox for months now and it feels SO good.

 Remember that any goal that matters TO YOU is still a worthwhile goal!

 Get Your Spouse Involved

-If you are working on a finance goal, it’s pretty safe to say it’s going to require your spouse and family members to get it accomplished.
+When setting personal goals, If you are working on a finance goal, it’s pretty safe to say it’s going to require your spouse and family members to get it accomplished.